rpeszek/GraphPlay/README.md

 That folder contain files that demo the library and my experiments.
 I am re-working these as literate programs (lhs).

 __Wiki__ Each lhs program is markdown to a file and checked in to this project wiki pages for easy reading.
-I think of them as code versions of blog posts.
+I think of literate programs as better versions of blog posts.
 I love FP and Haskell and maybe my affection will become more contagious with these little program examples.
 The goal is to make these play folder examples *readable without knowing much about Haskell* with focus on what can be done more than how it is done.

 To play with this project: